BananaChristian/Unnameable/README.md

 ```

 ## Seals
 Unnameable is extremely strict on naming as it doesnt allow overloading.
-Seals exist to prevent name collisions for functions across compilation units and across mergers
+Seals exist to prevent name collisions for functions across compilation units and across mergers.
 Seals create isolated scopes for functions.
 You cannot directly access a sealed function you must access it through its seal.
-At code generation the sealed function will get name mangled so for example add in a seal called Ops will become Ops_add
+At code generation the sealed function will get name mangled so for example add in a seal called Ops will become Ops_add.
+Exportable functions must only be inside seals or components.
+If a seal is exportable then every function in that seal is exportable but you can make individual functions in a seal exportable and others private to a current compilation unit or mergers
 ```
 seal Test{
-    #Add isnt seen globally and cannot be accessed globally
+    #add isn't seen globally and cannot be accessed globally
     func add(int x,int y):int{
         return x+y;
+    }
+}

+export seal Food{
+    #eat will become exportable
+    func eat:string{
+        return "Eat";
+    }
+}

+seal AnotherTest{
+    #test is a private function
+    func test:int{
+        return 1;
+    }

+    #otherTest is an exportable function
+    export func otherTest:int{
+        return 1;
     }
 }